 That said, Philippa does have top tips on caring for and displaying blooms, such as:

-- Think about texture and depth, you can use just one floral but it might feel two-dimensional.
+Think about texture and depth, you can use just one floral but it might feel 2-dimensional.

 Mix up shapes but keep an eye on proportions.
 Don’t put a huge leaf or bloom next to a tiny one - there needs to be a gradation of sizes.

 Cut off leaves that trail in the water or detract from getting water to the flower head.

 Cut stems at an angle to increase the surface area for water absorption.